Twitter exec in charge of effort to fact-check Trump has history of anti-Trump posts, called McConnell a 'bag of farts'

 "Twitter 'fact-checkers' really suck," wrote Dan Bongino, a Fox News contributor.
 He linked to a 2012 article in The New York Times headlined, "Error and Fraud at Issue as Absentee Voting Rises."
 The article states that "votes cast by mail are less likely to be counted, more likely to be compromised and more likely to be contested than those cast in a voting booth, statistics show."

-The brouhaha came just two months after Twitter flagged a video uploaded by the Trump campaign as "manipulated media," only to rebuff the campaign's efforts to have the platform flag a similar video uploaded by the Biden team.
+The brouhaha erupted just two months after Twitter flagged a video uploaded by the Trump campaign as "manipulated media," only to rebuff the campaign's efforts to have the platform flag a similar video uploaded by the Biden team.

 Roth and Twitter did not immediately respond to Fox News' request for comment early Wednesday.
-In March, Roth sat for an interview with NPR, in which he emphasized that he was working to combat "misinformation."
+In March, Roth sat for an interview with NPR, in which he emphasized that he was working to combat "election disinformation."

 "I think in 2020, we're facing a particularly divisive political moment here in the United States, and attempts to capitalize on those divisions amongst Americans seem to be where malicious actors are headed," Roth said.
 "This is a similar pattern to what we saw in 2016 and 2018, but one of the things that we've seen from not only Russia but a wide range of malicious actors is an attempt to capitalize on some of the major domestic voices that are participating in these conversations and then double down on some of those activities."